WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

 Void Command Essence not having particles.\
 Deep Void Signals Beam being flat.

+Shrine of Shaping and Seed of Life not using the revive effect.
+(Instead of failing to spawn a unfinished object)

+Artifact of Glass will now make you and minions appear as glass.

 Stone Titan pinging the particles instead of the body.\
 Mithrix Hammer/Nothing pinging instead of the body.

 Lunar Exploder not having a subtitleToken.

-Shrine of Shaping and Seed of Life not using the revive effect.
-(Instead of failing to spawn a unfinished object)

-Green Orb message will now pop up as you load into the stage so you can actually see it.

-Artifact of Glass will now make you and minions appear as glass.

-Log Fixes :
-- Eclipse not incrementing Wins
-- Bazaar Diorama being empty
-- Sulfur Pools Diorama having a red base.
-- Void Locust Diorama, Void Devastator being too zoomed in.
-- Nkuhanas Opinion being too zoomed out.
-- Devoted Lemurians being in log instead of wild.
+Halcyon Shrine often not having its tip golden due to a redundant check.

 ## Audio
 Void items spawning in not playing sound.\